dhis2/training-docs/content/tracker_use/tg_maps.md

    - Relationships :
      - Display tracked entity relationships = yes
     - Relationship type : Has Been in Contact with
    - Period :
-    - Select periods when last updated
-    - Start/ End Date : Decemeber 31, 2023 - Junly 17, 2024
+     - Program/Enrollment date: the date a tracked entity was registered or enrolled in a program: Decemeber 31, 2023 - July 17, 2024
   - Org Units : 12 Khammouan
     - Selection mode : Selected and all below
-  - Style : Radius in meters = 1000
+  - Style : Radius in meters = 100

 Discuss the limitations of this layer in its current state (no relationships across other programs, can't just collect the co-ordinate during registration and combine this with data within one of the events)